5 Reasons Not to Abandon Your Dream to Start a Travel Agency

 It takes time to get set up & to get familiar with the industry:

-Sure, our free 7 Day Setup program walks you through the process of starting your agency, giving you a daily email with action items over the course of the week.
+Sure, our free 7 Day Setup LITE program walks you through the steps of starting your agency.
 It takes most agents a bare minimum of two weeks to open up shop, with many taking months as they work through the program at their own pace.

 Once your agency is open for business and you get your logins to suppliers’ travel agent portals, you’ll have an entire industry to learn.
 Most new travel agents will spend more time navigating the terrain of the industry than actually booking trips.